Leon Kalustian: Early life

 The early interwar years consolidated Kalustian's reputation as a "great erudite" and a leading socialist publicist.
 In June 1933, he married Iza Dora Aronovici, a Jewish woman from Vaslui nine years his senior.
 Although Kalustian's charm, which assured his place in high society, caused friction within the marriage, the union endured.
 As recounted by Carandino, Kalustian spent little time writing, and more time networking, managing to establish close rapports with politicians, from Alexandru Vaida-Voevod to Grigore Iunian.
 His youth was spent on "poker games, the racetrack, tea parties with the madams", as well as "success in women".
 During his Curentul stage, he sided with the left-wing sections of the National Peasants' Party (PNȚ).
 This implied taking up the fight against Carol Caraiman, the disgraced and exiled Crown Prince, who was attempting to return as King of Romania.
-Carol finally staged a coup against the Romanian Regency on June 6, 1930, isolating his opponents and taking the thone for himself; Kalustian and the "old political reporter" Paul Costin were tasked with removing anti-Carlist content from that night's edition of Curentul.
+Carol finally staged a coup against the Romanian Regency on June 6, 1930, isolating his opponents and taking the throne for himself; Kalustian and the "old political reporter" Paul Costin were tasked with removing anti-Carlist content from that night's edition of Curentul.
 These events, Kalustian notes, meant that Curentul had to move from "diatribes to dithyrambs" when it came to Carol; in order to ensure an "indirect transition", he was tasked with focusing all attention on the "Georgist" Liberals, which were new and radical arrivals on the Romanian political scene.